microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 void gl_FragStencilRefARB(int);
 ```

-Then the compiler will be able to add a variable to in the output storage class,
+Then the compiler will be able to add a variable in the output storage class,
 with the builtin decoration, with a type that is the same as the parameter, and
 add it to the OpEntryPoint for the entry points from which it is reachable.